jimcullenaus/lemmy-daily-games-bot/README.md

 2. Run `npm i`
 3. Run with `npm start`

+### Running in Docker

+Ensure environment variables as above are set. `docker-compose up` will read from the `.env` file by default, or a different file can be specified with `docker-compose --env-file <filename> up`.

 ## Testing

 1. Add an alternative environment file, `.env.development` with configuration for testing.